CBorowski-dev/docs-operaton-org/content/update/minor/74-to-75/jboss.md

    </subsystem>
 	 ```

-2. As second step, since you have now configured the Thread Pool in the Camunda subsystem, remove the JBoss Threads subsystem configuration entry related to the Camunda Job Executor Thread Pool.
+2. As second step, since you have now configured the Thread Pool in the Operaton subsystem, remove the JBoss Threads subsystem configuration entry related to the Operaton Job Executor Thread Pool.
    When there is no other thread-pool configuration entry left, you could also delete the JBoss Threads subsystem entirely.
    ```xml
    <subsystem xmlns="urn:jboss:domain:threads:1.1">